SidneyElsayed/midoandtolo/_posts/2021-07-29-origin-story.md

 ---
 ##### *To say it all started with a mango is an over simplification, sure, but it didn’t \*not\* start with a mango.*

 Ahmed and I met on a beach in a hippie town on the Red Sea coast of Egypt.
 For those of you who don’t know Dahab, you should.
 It’s a diving Mecca for free divers and scuba divers alike.
-There’s even a Netflix movie out about it (The Deepest Breath).
+There’s even a Netflix movie out about it ([The Deepest Breath](https://www.youtube.com/watch?v=MzH6BI6P4Uo){: target="_blank" rel="noopener"}).

 What’s great about this story though, is that Dahab has been a special place for each of us, separately, before it brought us to each other.
 We met at a time when each of us needed a break – break from covid, break from stress – and a chance to reconnect with nature and ourselves.
 In different ways, we felt called back to Dahab.